TatheerHussain/nlpprohectnov2021/README.md

-## This work is still in phase-1, full code and data will be uploaded after publication
+## This work is still in phase-1, Sarter code only available for public

 # Hate-Speech Detection using pure Roman-Urdu
 > The idea is to create a new hate speech detection in roman URDU language, that could out perform current systems out there